ESDRobotics/Pocky/README.md

-# Lego1
+# Hummus - AKA Bovine Destroyer
-Repo for programs for Lego1 robot.
+Repo for programs for Hummus.